blendr/chrome_extension/README.md

-# Chrome extension for Cahoots email!
+# Chrome extension for cahoots-email